 Under our Amended and Restated Articles of Incorporation, our Board of Directors is authorized to classify and reclassify any unissued shares of capital stock by setting or changing in any one or more respects, from time to time before issuance of such stock, the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications and terms and conditions of redemption of such stock.
 Our Amended and Restated Articles of Incorporation currently provide that our Board of Directors is authorized to issue 20 million shares of common stock, however, our Board of Directors has reclassified, prior to issuance, certain shares of our authorized capital stock such that our authorized capital stock currently consists of 20 million shares of capital stock, \$0.001 par value per share, 17,700,000 of which are designated as common stock and 2,300,000 of which are designated as preferred stock.
-We presently have 8,565,264 shares of common stock issued and outstanding.
-We presently have classified and outstanding or reserved for issuance the following series of preferred stock:
+We presently have 8,565,264 shares of common stock issued and outstanding or reserved for issuance the following series of preferred stock:

+Shares Shares

-Series of Preferred Shares Shares Classified Shares Outstanding
+Series of Preferred Shares Classified Outstanding

-A 1,150,000 1,000,000
+А 1,150,000 1,000,000

 В 1,150,000 1,150,000

 2,300,000 2,150,000